 To chart a successful course for Solano County's Intercity Transit and Rideshare System, two things are needed: to know where the system is at this time, and to know where STA, partner agencies, and Solano's transit operators want to be by 2040.
-Before building a future transit system that is both capable of transporting transit users and desirable to use, it is best to understand the foundation that exists, its strengths and weaknesses, resources needed at its current level of service, and existing opportunities and challenges.
+Before building a future transit system that is both capable of transporting transit users and desirable to use, it is best to

+To chart a course, you need to know where you are and where you want to be understand the foundation that exists, its strengths and weaknesses, resources needed at its current level of service, and existing opportunities and challenges.
 This report summarizes the current condition and operation of Solano's Intercity Transit and Rideshare System.